INF Clairefontaine: Registration

-In order for a player to be selected to the Clairefontaine academy, he/she must be at least 13 years of age, have French citizenship, and be living and playing within the Île-de-France region, though players living in the departments of Seine-Maritime and Eure can also apply and be selected.
+In order for a player to be selected to the Clairefontaine academy, he/she must be at least 13 years of age, have French nationality (in the 2000s), and be living and playing within the Île-de-France region, though players living in the departments of Seine-Maritime and Eure can also apply and be selected.
 Registration for new players at the academy normally begins in October the year before players enroll at the academy when prospective applicants are 12 years of age.
 Players have until December to register with their club for acceptance into the academy.
 The first set of trials are carried out by each district within Île-de-France.
 Each district selects a set number of players who will travel to Clairefontaine to attend a tryout, which is usually held over a three-day period during the Easter school holidays.
 After the three days, the academy director and officials will convene to select a maximum of 22 players with three or four of the 22 being goalkeepers.